Léandre Tawamba

-Léandre Gaël Tawamba Kana (born 20 December 1989) is a Cameroonian professional footballer who plays for Al-Taawoun as a forward.
+Léandre Gaël Tawamba Kana (born 20 December 1989) is a Cameroonian professional footballer who plays as a forward.

-Early into his career, Tawamba played as a centre-back and defensive midfielder, but was converted into a forward after arriving in Europe.
+Early in his career, Tawamba played as a centre-back and defensive midfielder, but was converted into a striker in Europe.

 Club career

 Early career

 Born in Yaoundé, Tawamba was a regular member of Cameroon's Elite One side Aigle Royal Menoua in the 2007–08 season.
 He later moved to Union Douala, spending there the 2009–10 campaign.
 In 2011, Tawamba returned to his former club Aigle Royal Menoua, captaining the team in the nation's Elite Two.

 South Africa and Slovakia

 In early 2012, Tawamba moved abroad to South Africa and joined FC Cape Town.
 He scored once in the second half of the 2011–12 National First Division.
 In June 2012, Tawamba traveled to Slovakia and trained with Slovan Bratislava and Ružomberok, before returning to South Africa and joining National First Division side Mpumalanga Black Aces.
 He was ultimately transferred to Slovak club Nitra in early 2013.
 Until the end of the 2012–13 season, Tawamba scored three times in 14 league appearances.

 In June 2013, Tawamba switched to Ružomberok, rejoining his Nitra manager Jozef Vukušič.
 He netted on his league debut on 14 July, scoring the equalizer in a 2–2 draw with Žilina.
 On 10 August, Tawamba scored a brace in a 3–2 home win over Spartak Trnava.
 He finished the season as the team's top scorer with 13 goals in 31 appearances.